rajvikram/iothub/README.md

 IPQoS cs0 cs0
 ```
 - Eject SD card from host and boot Pi Zero with it.
 You should be able to `ssh pi@iothub.local` and get a responsive console

+#### [2] To compile and run the thermocouple code in src/thermocouple one needs the arduino IDE with esp8266 board support.
+- Configure the Arduino IDE to support the ESP8266 board and install the following dep libraries
+	- Adafruit MAX31856
+- Configure your Wifi SSID and password in your env variables, DEVSSID and DEVPSK
+- Configure the iothub server address correctly.
+- Compile and run the code on the board.